ivanahcosta/ivanahcosta.github.io/src/content/projects/ale-app.md

 agency: Newbacon
 date: 2019-02-01
 services:
-  - Desenvolvimento
+  - Development
 tech:
   - jQuery
   - SASS
   - Razor
 color: '#0255A5'
-team: [{ name: Felix Kenji, link: /, position: 'UX/UI' }]
+team: [{ name: Felix Kenji, link: /, position: 'UX/UI' }, { name: Rafael, link: /, position: 'Back-end' }]
-description: Desenvolvi uma landing page com uma estratégia de conteúdo direcionado para promover o aplicativo para android e iphone da Ale para seus clientes.
-Trabalhando junto com a equipe de back-end, implementamos uma abordagem de segmentação para personalização de conteúdo.<br><br>Ao adicionar interações sutis baseadas em rolagem e detalhes envolventes, criamos uma experiência mais dinâmica e imersiva para os usuários.
-Isso não apenas tornou a página mais atraente visualmente, mas também ajudou a manter os usuários engajados e interessados no conteúdo.
+description: |
+  In developing the landing page to promote Ale's Android and iPhone app, we employed a targeted content strategy.
+It was my responsibility to closely collaborate with the back-end team and implement a threaded approach to content personalization.
+Our goal was to create a dynamic and captivating user experience by incorporating subtle scroll-based interactions and immersive details.

+  Throughout the process, I focused on enhancing the visual appeal of the page while effectively engaging and maintaining user interest in the content.
+By utilizing these techniques, we were able to create an engaging and personalized experience for Ale's customer base, encouraging them to explore and interact with the app.
 link: 'https://www.ale.vc'
 thumbnail:
   - 1.png